MicrosoftDocs/windows-dev-docs/hub/apps/publish/store-policies.md

 ### 11.2 Content Including Names, Logos, Original and Third Party

 All content in your product and associated metadata must be either originally created by the application provider, appropriately licensed from the third-party rights holder, used as permitted by the rights holder, or used as otherwise permitted by law.
-Reporting infringement complaints can be done via our online form: [Report intellectual property infringement](https://www.microsoft.com/legal/intellectualproperty/infringement).
+Intellectual property owners can report infringement complaints via our online form: [Report intellectual property infringement](https://www.microsoft.com/legal/intellectualproperty/infringement).

 ### 11.3 Risk of Harm